student-Imran/Assignment-5/README.md

 3 .
 What is Event Bubbling and how does it work?
    -> A mechanism  in the DOM tree where an event on a child element, when triggered, will "bubble up" and also trigger the same event on all of its parent elements.
 4 .
 What is Event Delegation in JavaScript?
 Why is it useful?
-   -> A pattern of handling events where I am attach a single event listener to a parent element instead of to each individual child.
+   -> A pattern of handling events where I attach a single event listener to a parent element instead of to each individual child.
 5 .
 What is the difference between preventDefault() and stopPropagation() methods?
    -> preventDefault() : stops the default browser action for an event.
    -> stopPropagation() : prevents the event from bubbling up to parent elements.